 On your Mac, open up System Preferences >> Network >> Advanced and your WiFi Address should be listed at the bottom of the page.

-The quickest way to find your MAC address on a Windows computer is to open up a command prompt and type "ipconfig /all" and then hit enter.
-You'll see your MAC address listed under "Physical Address".
+The quickest way to find your MAC address on a Windows computer is to open up a command prompt and type "getmac" and then hit enter.
+You'll see your MAC address listed there.

 You can also see your MAC address by searching for "Network Connections", select "View...", right-click on your connection and click "Status", then click "Details" and your MAC address will be listed under "Physical Address".